 The key to time management is knowing ourselves, as we can't actually "manage" time; all we can manage is our own behavior.

 For many of us this is more than enough of a challenge.
 While we claim that effective time management is a top priority and that we just have to get more organized, our actions don't match our stated desires.
-I've invented these time management personality "types" to describe patterns of behavior that sabotage many people's attempts at time management.
+I've invented these personality "types" to describe patterns of behavior that sabotage many people's attempts at time management.

 The Fireman - For you, every event is a crisis.
 You're so busy putting out fires that you have no time to deal with anything else - especially the boring, mundane things such as time management.
 Tasks pile up around you while you rush from fire to fire all day.